DataONEorg/Education/_lessons/lessons/01_management/index.md

 * this is nice!

 ---
-class: Middle

 ## Lesson Topics

-* The data world around us
+.full-width[* The data world around us
 * Importance of data management
 * The data lifecycle
-* The case for data management
+* The case for data management]

 ???
 The topics covered in this module will answer the questions: